hmuchalski/hmuchalski.github.io/research.md

 1. [Understanding of reaction mechanisms and their kinetic profiles.][kinetics]
 2. [Discovery and development of new reactions.][methodology]
-3. [Design and development of experiments for organic chemistry laboratory courses.][ochem-labs]
+3. Design and development of experiments for organic chemistry laboratory courses.

 [opportunities]: /research/opportunities/
 [kinetics]: /research/peroxidation/